coldhakca/website/coldhak/_posts/2016-12-11-coldkernel-qubes-1.md

 It is suggested that you create a dedicated Debian TemplateVM for experimenting with coldkernel.
 This support is very experimental, and may result in broken Templates.

 ## Configuring Debian TemplateVM
-First, change your max storage size to be at least 10GB.
+First, change your max storage size to be 10GB (you can likely get away with anything over 4GB, however running out of disk space at the end of a build can be frustrating).
 ![Qubes VM Manager]({{ site.url }}/assets/img/blog/coldkernel_pt1/size.png)
 ### Fix sources.list
 Open ```/etc/apt/sources.list``` and uncomment the lines starting with ```deb-src```.
 It should look something like this: